usamec/GAML/README.md

 Defaults to 50000.
 - t0=number             Optional.
 Initial temperature.
 Defaults to 0.008.
 - do_proprocess=whatever If set, we do only postprocessing.
+- blasr_path=path        Optional.
+Path to BLASR (used with pacbio reads).
+Default "blasr/alignment/bin".

 Moves configuration
 -------------------